World's Greatest Mint Errors Published

 A professional numismatist since 1978, Mike Byers is now the largest dealer of the world’s finest mint errors, die trials and numismatic rarities.
 His new discoveries of major mint errors have been front page news for years.

 Mr. Byers is a life member of the ANA since 1985, a charter member of NGC and a featured dealer/member of PCGS.
-He is a founding member of the California Coin & Precious Metals Association and a life member of the Central States Numismatic Society, the Florida United Numismatists and a member of ICTA.
+He is a founding member of the California Coin & Precious Metals Association and a life member of the Central States Numismatic Society and the Florida United Numismatists.
 Mike Byers was a consultant for ANACS for mint errors from 2000 through 2006.

 When Mike Byers is not at coin conventions buying and selling mint errors he is usually in his office with customers or editing the next issue of his mint error magazine or catalog.